 The Beatles first sat for Nicholas Volpe in 1964 at New York’s Waldorf Astoria.
 These portraits were not finished at the first sitting, and Volpe’s next session with the Beatles took place in Las Vegas after their historic appearance on the Ed Sullivan Show.
 It was after the Las Vegas sitting that the paintings were completed by the artist.
 Capitol Records published these paintings in the form of posters which were included in one of the first Beatles albums ever produced.

-The current owner of the paintings resides in southern California, and has a plaque that reads: “These original paintings of the Beatles are the work of Nicholas Volpe, world renowned artist, who was commissioned to paint such great personalities as John F. Kennedy, Ronald Reagan and Frank Sinatra.”
+The Beatles portrait paintings depicted on this Website were received directly from Nicholas Volpe decades ago by the current owner.
+Along with the paintings, he has a plaque that reads: “These original paintings of the Beatles are the work of Nicholas Volpe, world renowned artist, who was commissioned to paint such great personalities as John F. Kennedy, Ronald Reagan and Frank Sinatra.”

 Son of an Italian immigrant family, Nicholas Volpe was born in the New England community of New Haven, Connecticut.
 Because he showed an exceptional talent with the violin, his parents sent him to studyin Italy.
 Homesick for America, he soon returned to continue his formal education.

 Mr. Volpe entered New York’s Syracuse University on a football scholarship.
 There his talent as an artist began to blossom.
 Rather than accept a Syracuse professorship upon graduation, he considered he had much more to learn.
 He entered and won the coveted Tiffany Foundation Art Scholarship Award for which thousands compete and only six are victorious.
 As part of the award, Mr. Volpe moved to the famed silversmith’s baronial estate on Long Island to pursue his artwork in seclusion among the varied resplendent land and seascapes.